 “The Arizona Lottery is proud of our decade-long relationship with CASS and we want to support their efforts to safeguard the public’s health by providing healthy meals and safe housing for older Arizonans who are at risk due to their being homeless,” said Arizona Lottery Executive Director Gregg Edgar.
 “The Arizona Lottery exists to do good in our community and we can do that by helping organizations like CASS accomplish their mission.
 This vulnerable population needs these services that only CASS is equipped to provide and the Lottery is able to help fund.”

 “It is our vision to ultimately establish a new permanent facility for the growing number of homeless seniors.
 Seniors have unique needs and issues that can be better addressed with specialized services in a facility that is tailored to them,” added Glow.
 “We are optimistic that, with additional funding from the community, we will be able to realize that goal in 2021.
 At the end of this pandemic, we want to be able to say that we not only protected our community, but we also made a significant and lasting impact to end homelessness for hundreds of our homeless neighbors.”

-Founded in 1984, CASS is the largest and longest serving homeless emergency shelter provider in Arizona.
-Both adult and family shelters operate at full capacity, 365 days of the year.
-CASS’ centralized efforts in Arizona’s metropolitan area provides shelter, case management and housing support to a truly vulnerable community, from around the state and beyond, who often remain hidden in society and whose chronic needs are often unmet.
+Founded in 1984, CASS is the largest and longest-serving homeless emergency shelter provider in Arizona.
+Both adult and family shelters operate at full capacity, 365 days a year.
+CASS’ centralized efforts in Arizona’s metropolitan area provide shelter, case management, and housing support to a truly vulnerable community, from around the state and beyond, who often remain hidden in society and whose chronic needs are often unmet.
 For more information about our organization, visit our website, www.CASSAZ.org.